 318. Boston (1976) - Boston

 Certified genius Tom Scholz was working at Polaroid with a masters degree when he began making demos with soaringly-voiced singer Brad Delp in the early 70s, trying to score a record deal the whole time.
 After Epic finally took the bait, the resulting self-titled debut instantaneously became one of the greatest, most polished and sophisticated stadium-rock albums ever made.
 Listening to it now, everyone in the world knows every song on it.
-This could make for one of the most overly-played albums alive, but 'tis not the case as these songs are so goddamn good that getting burnt out on "More Than a Feeling", "Smokin'", and "Foreplay/Long Time" is virtually impossible.
+This could make for one of the most overly-played albums alive, but these songs are so goddamn good that getting burnt out on "More Than a Feeling", "Smokin'", and "Foreplay/Long Time" is virtually impossible.

 317. Debut (1993) - Björk